fossas/fossa-cli/docs/contributing/diagnostics.md

 Most commonly in haskell, failure is represented with `Either SomeErrorType a`

-In effectful code, that type is `m (Either SomeErrorType a)`. `fused-effects` gives us a convenient wrapper around that type, `ErrorC`, and operations to "throw" and "catch" errors
+In effectful code, that type looks like `m (Either SomeErrorType a)`.
+`fused-effects` gives us a convenient wrapper around that type, `ErrorC`, and operations to "throw" and "catch" errors

 ```hs
 newtype ErrorC e m a = ErrorC { runErrorC :: m (Either e a) }